 DataStax Accelerate is where the Cassandra community comes together to explore the trends, strategies, and technologies driving modern application development and data management.
-This year the world’s premier Apache Cassandra conference is being held May 11-13, 2020 in San Diego, California.
+This year the world’s premier Apache Cassandra conference is being held in two locations:

 Of course, a conference is only as good as the quality of its content.
 That’s where you come in.
-We’ve opened the call for papers (CFP) and we’re looking for members of the Cassandra community to share their experience and expertise with both open source Cassandra and DataStax as well as graph and analytics.
+We’ve opened the call for papers (CFP) and we’re looking for members of the community to share their experience and expertise with both open source Cassandra and DataStax as well as related technologies such as Kubernetes, Kafka, graph, and analytics.

 The CFP closes January 22, 2020, but we highly encourage you to get your submission in before then.